citizensadvice/frontend-test/README.md

 - Build your components assuming this is a deliverable for a larger web application, so consider scalability, portability, extensibility.
 - Please take performance into consideration.
 - Please take accessibility into consideration.
-- Do not use frameworks.
+- Try not to use frameworks.
 	- We really want to get to know you and what you can do, not what comes out of a Bootstrap box.
 	- Having said that, incorporating libraries isn't a bad thing.
 - Make sure it works cross-browser.